Alfred Nakache

-Alfred Nakache (1915–1983) was a Jewish French swimmer and water polo player.
+Alfred "Artem" Nakache (18 November 1915 – 4 August 1983) was a French swimmer and water polo player.
 A member of the French team for the 1936 Berlin Summer Olympic Games, he also swam in the first post-war Summer Olympics in London in 1948.
-He and Ben Helfgott are the only known Jewish athletes to have competed in the Olympics after surviving the Holocaust.
+He, Agnes Keleti, and Ben Helfgott are the only known Jewish athletes to have competed in the Olympics after surviving the Holocaust.